 Evaluations

-Please note that MonTECH also provides free AT demonstrations, an informal process where an individual can explore assistive technology options available.
-If you are unsure whether you require an AT evaluation or a demonstration, please contact us.
+If you are unsure whether you require an AT evaluation or a free demonstration, please reference the chart below.

 MONTECH SERVICE COMPARISON CHART